ingridhoffman/portfolio-before-react/README.md

 ### Known Issues

+The following is a list of things I will be working on in the next few weeks (feedback and/or helpful hints are always appreciated):

-- need scroll snap to page sections
+- scroll snap to page sections
 - use html picture tag and image source sets for better mobile browsing
 - position sections at top of page when using nav links (will scroll snap work for this too?)
 - article style overflow:hidden?
 - verify valid email address
-- no functionality for send button on contact form
+- functionality for send button on contact form
 - custom error messages rather than alerts
-- update script to ES6+
+- update script to ES6
 - nav menu not correctly responding to current article on page (maybe this is also fixed with snap scroll?)
 - selected project section should be built out to provide more project info, contributor names and urls, and flexibility for multiple images
-- project images should be imporved to show on various screen frames and/or be animated gifs with scrolling capabilities
+- project images should be improved to show on various screen frames and/or be animated gifs with scrolling capabilities
-- sticky footer could overlap sticky nav if viewport is partularly short - perhaps Intersction Observer could be used to make it disappear in this case
+- sticky footer overlaps sticky nav at start of page - perhaps Intersection Observer could be used to make it disappear until clear
 - project card name maintaining large padding or margin on sides but no style seems to dictate this
 - why does page scroll to middle when page is refreshed???
 - autofocus not working on contact form
-- need resume
+- need to create resume
 - linkedIn needs update
+- need to complete responsive design and optimizing for tablet and mobile including changing nav to hamburger at smaller screens
+- overall site design needs 1-2 more iterations of revisions - flow and balance of content/whitespace needs improvement

 ## Site URL